omochidev/front-end-boilerplate/README.md

 ## Initializing

-Install all requirements and run `npm install && bower install`
+Install all requirements and run `npm install`

 ## Development